Niederb/annual_report_database/README.md

 ** All companies in the SMI and SMI MID index
 ** Companies responsible for major infrastructure (transportation, financial, power, ...)
 ** Companies that are (partially) owned by the public
+* Big companies with different other legal forms are not a focus but could also be interesting

 # What documents
 ## What I'm collecting
 * Full year reports
-** Annual, financial, governance, sustainability...
+  * Annual, financial, governance, sustainability...
 * Languages: Official languages of Switzerland and English

 ## Currently not collecting but would be interesting